south-lacrosse/www-dev/docs/localwp.md

 Local can automatically log you in to WordPress by going to your site and enabling `One-click admin`.
 You can then click on `WP Admin` to go straight to the Dashboard without having to log in.
 You can also add a bookmark to the same URL: `http://dev.southlacrosse.org.uk/wp-admin/?localwp_auto_login=1`.

 Local will intercept any emails sent by WordPress.
-To see them go to your site, and under Utilities you will find Mailhog.
+To see them go to your site in Local, and under Utilities you will find Mailhog.

 ## Possible Issues